 - A well designed path can add decoration and interest to your garden.
 It can also improve the kerb appeal of your property.
 Think about what style and material would enhance your property and outside space.

 - Paths take you to important areas like the shed or composting.
 They also stop plants being trampled on and mud being walked into the house.
 Think about why you need or want a path, is it to take you to the end or the garden or do you want it to add decoration.

 Make Your Garden Path Ideas a Reality

-If you are interested in a having a new garden path, please call Acacia Gardens today on 020 8800 3866 or 07817 797374 or contact us here.
-We can help you make a choice on materials and the design to enhance your garden and take into account your budget requirements.
+If you are interested in a having a new garden path, please call Acacia Gardens today on 020 8800 3866 or contact us here.
+We can help you make a choice on materials and the design to enhance your garden and take into account your budget requirements based on your own garden path ideas.
 You can find inspiration for walkways on our Garden Paths Pinterest Board which shows a selection of photographs gathered from the internet.

 Click here to take a look at our Pinterest boards for some garden inspiration.
 These pictures are not all owned by Acacia Gardens and show the work of other companies.
 They are images either from the Pinterest community or discovered online.
 You can click on each image to locate the source.